-NIPSCO witness Baacke explained averred (Direct, p.
+Our review of the substantial evidence of record regarding the attributes of the aeroderivative turbines leads us to conclude that their operational characteristics are a vital part of the CT Project's expected reliability, further buttressing our findings above that support approval of NIPSCO's chosen configuration.
+NIPSCO witness Baacke explained (Direct, p.
 5) that aeroderivative turbines are typically more efficient, start faster and more frequently, and fluctuate power generation faster to meet demand when compared to larger industrial frame turbines.
-WeWhether this is true or not, we are unable to conclude that it is these the aeroderivative turbine's features that willare necessary to allow NIPSCO to continue to install large volumes of renewable energy (which serves the environmental sustainability pillar discussed below) while still maintaining the ability to reliably and efficiently serve a heavy industrial customer base, as well as commercial and residential load, when intermittent renewable resources are not available for short or prolonged periods of time.
+We conclude that it is these features that will allow NIPSCO to continue to install large volumes of renewable energy (which serves the environmental sustainability pillar discussed below) while still maintaining the ability to reliably and efficiently serve a heavy industrial customer base, as well as commercial and residential load, when intermittent renewable resources are not available for short or prolonged periods of time.